TokugawaTakeshi/Yamato-Daiwa-Automation/TemporaryDocumentation/API/ConfigurationFile/Markup/MarkupProcessing.english.md

 The [static preview](https://github.com/TokugawaTakeshi/Yamato-Daiwa-Frontend/blob/master/CoreLibrary/Package/Documentation/PagesTemplates/StaticPreviewAnywherePage/StaticPreviewAnywherePage.md#the-concept-of-static-preview)
   may need some dummy data to display.
-For example, in the developing of the online shopping case, it is required to display some products in the products list page.
+For example, in the case of developing of the online store, it is required to display some products in the products list page.

-One way to get this dummy data on static preview stage with YDA is import it from the `.json` or `.yaml` files to Pug.
+One way to get this dummy data in static preview stage with YDA is import it from the `.json` or `.yaml` files to Pug.
 Each file could import one and only one variable - of object or array (which is the partial case of object for ECMAScript) type.

 ```yaml